drewf24/world-airbnb/writeup/writeup.md

 ### Understanding Price

-To start, a bootstrap distribution was constructed for the median price of Airbnbs in NYC.
+To start, a bootstrap distribution and 95% bootstrap confidence interval was constructed for the median price of Airbnbs in NYC.
 This will help to better understand the range of prices and the real estate landscape that the true median price would be within.

-Creating a 95% bootstrap confidence interval for the the median price of Airbnbs in NYC:

     ## # A tibble: 1 x 2
     ##   `2.5%` `97.5%`
     ##    <dbl>   <dbl>
     ## 1    100     110

-Creating a visualizaing of the bootstrap distribution for median price:
+A visualizaing of the bootstrap distribution for median price is shown
+below:

 ![](writeup_files/figure-gfm/boot_dist_median_visu-1.png)<!-- -->

-As depicted in the output and visualization, we are 95% confident that the population median price per night of Airbnbs in NYC is between
-$100.00 and $110.00.
+We are 95% confident that the population median price per night of Airbnbs in NYC is between $100.00 and $110.00.
 This information will help us understand prices in the Airbnb market as we go about attempting to draw comparisions.

 ### Exploring Boroughs